apple/coremltools/docs/documentation.md

 	Makefile
 	```

-3. Set the Sphinx configuration by editing the `docs/conf.py` file:
+5. Change the Sphinx configuration by editing the `conf.py` file to un-comment the `sys.path` and add options and extensions, including the [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) extension and its options:

 	```python
 	...
 	import os